Illegal

 • Biased Counseling Requirement

-• Parental Involvement, Parental Notification and Consent Requirement
+• Parental Involvement, Parental Consent Requirement

 • TRAP Requirements: Facilities, Facility Requirements